ThePuzzlemaker/curly/README.md

     // Just imagine this is obtained from user input. let format_string = "{message} The meaning of life, the universe, and everything is {meaning_of_life}. {goodbye}";

-    // Output: "Hello, world!
-The meaning of life, the universe, and everything is 42.
-Goodbye!
-Thanks for reading this!" curly_println!(
+    assert_eq!(
+        curly!(
             format_string,
             goodbye: String = goodbye,
             ..some_struct: SomeStruct
+        ),
+        "Hello, world!
+The meaning of life, the universe, and everything is 42.
+Goodbye!
+Thanks for reading this!"
     );
 }
 ```